hopkira/k9/README.md

 |voice.py|The speech client that sends MQTT messagess to the speechserver so they can be vocalised|
 |k9_lichess_bot.py|Chess module that enables him to create Lichess.com games and play chess|

-## k9_speechserver.py
+## k9_streaming_tts.py
-Provides speech to text capability that can be used by multiple modules on a FIFO basis via MQTT
+Provides speech to text capability that can be used by multiple modules on a FIFO basis via MQTT.
+Uses IBM Cloud TTS functionality over websockets when connected to the Internet.

 ## k9_oak_pipe
 A complex Oak-lite sensor pipeline that is used to provide scanning functions from the Oak stereoscopic camea.
 This includes the scanning functionality to support heeling, following and collision avoidance.
 All data is simplified and stored in Redis for other modules to use: